xiejiangzhi/lovr-docs/guides/Shaders.md

 The shader can then use the `colors` array to access the data from the `palette` table.

+There is a very handy `Shader:getBufferFormat` method that will return a Buffer format from a variable in a shader, so you don't have to duplicate it in the Lua code.

 It's possible to bind a subset of a buffer to the shader by passing the range as extra arguments to `Pass:send`.